matheuscscp/gke-metadata-server/README.md

 to issue those tokens, the client Pods will still get those tokens from the emulator until they expire.
 This is a limitation of how the permissions are evaluated: they are evaluated only when the tokens are issued, which is what caching tries to avoid.
 If your use case requires immediate revocation of permissions, then you should not use token caching.
+The Helm Chart and Timoni Module distributed here have options to disable token caching, look at their respective values APIs.

 Tokens usually expire in at most one hour.